shen02/CS2800Project/README.md

 # Lights Out SAT Solver
 A program designed to solve a Lights Out game using a SAT solver.
 If unfamiliar with the game, please take a look at Lights Out games on [this site](https://www.geogebra.org/m/JexnDJpt) that provides various configurations of the game.

-Transparently states required packages/dependencies and how to install them

-A repo-level README w/setup instructions

-Diagrams of program's overall organization, structure or data flow

 ### Set up

 This program utilizes the Z3 Satisfiability Solver Java library of the OS X system, included in this repository.
 If you wish to run this program on another